Confined and deconfined chaos in classical spin systems: Superintegrability in the XX central spin model at the zero energy

 \section{Superintegrability in the XX central spin model at the zero energy}

 We prove that motion in the central spin model with XX interactions defined in \autoref{eq:CS} in the main text is regular in the zero-energy manifold ($E=0$).
-Specifically, we show that this subset of phase space is superintegrable by identifying $2L-1$ independent integrals of motion.
+Specifically, we show that this manifold is superintegrable by identifying $2L-1$ independent integrals of motion.

 To establish integrability in a Hamiltonian system of $L$ spins at least $L$ (functionally) independent integrals of motion $I_j$:

 that are mutually in involution $\poissonbracket{I_j}{I_i}=0$ are required.
 The Liouville-Arnold theorem then guarantees that every trajectory is regular~\cite{Arnold1989_classicalmechanics}.